crownstone/website/17-indoor-localization.md

 ## Fingerprinting

 In the Crownstone at home setting, an AI (artificial intelligence) resides on your phone.
-Currently, this entity is not particular intelligent, but it is meant to become smarter over time.
+Currently, this entity is not particularly intelligent, but it is meant to become smarter over time.
 One of the components of this AI is a so-called classifier.
 The AI initiates the user to walk around in a predefined (labeled) room.
-At regular time intervals the AI collects Bluetooth Low Energy signal strengths (RSSI values).
+The AI collects Bluetooth Low Energy signal strengths (RSSI values).
 If a user covers the room while this is done the AI has collected a set of those RSSI values for a wide diversity of locations within the room.
 Each item in this set belongs to the same label "living room".
 The classifier has as task to pair a set of RSSI values with the proper room label.

 Advantages: